M10 to Stockholm

 The Stockholm trip was a city break and an opportunity for some family time.
 I didn’t want, therefore, to be travelling with excessive kit particularly given that we were travelling with hand luggage only.
 Photographically I also wanted to keep things simple, and that pointed me in the direction of a single camera and a couple of small lenses.

-Earlier this year I bought myself a used Leica M10, together with a nice example of the Suimmicron 50mm, a small f/2 prime.
+Indeed, it is exactly this type of trip that prompted me to pick up a decent used example of the Leica M10 together with a second hand Summicron 50mm.
 I’ve subsequently picked up a relatively cheap (at least in Leica terms) Voigtländer 28mm lens.
-The Leica is a camera that I’ve wanted to shoot with since I took up photography, and more recently my photographic interests have started to suit the capabilities of the camera.
-Given the cost, even used, I accept that it’s a massive indulgence.
+The Leica is a camera that I’ve wanted to shoot with since I took up photography, although even used I recognised that it’s a massive indulgence.

 Next